lszpunar/hashicorp-activity5/performance-based-scenario.md

 You have an application that needs to retrieve credentials from Vault, even though the application was **not** architected to interact directly with Vault.
 You need to securely configure Vault Agent Auto-Auth and token sink.

-The `approle/` path has an `AppRole` auth method with the following properties:
+The `approle/` path has an `AppRole` authentication method with the following properties:
 - Role name: `appy7`
 - Vault policy: `policy7`
 - RoleID: `xxxxxxxx-xxxxxxxx-xxxxxxxx-xxxxxxxxxxx`